awsdocs/aws-cloud9-user-guide/doc_source/tutorial-create-environment-cli-step1.md

    If you try to open the environment, but AWS Cloud9 doesn't display the IDE after at least five minutes, there might be a problem with your web browser, your AWS access permissions, the instance, or the associated virtual private cloud \(VPC\)\.
 For possible fixes, see [Cannot Open an Environment](troubleshooting.md#troubleshooting-env-loading) in *Troubleshooting*\.

-To learn more about what you can do with an environment after you finish this tutorial, see [Working with Environments in AWS Cloud9](environments.md)\.

 ## Next Step<a name="tutorial-create-environment-cli-step1-next"></a>

 [Step 2: Basic Tour of the IDE](tutorial-tour-ide-cli-step2.md)